xatophi/m0leconfinals2021-filesharing/writeup.md

 # XSS
-Use the reflected xss in /play to run a script from a file shared with the admin (allowed by the CSP).
+The reflected XSS in `/play` can be used to run a script from a file shared with the admin (allowed by the CSP).

-Use the XSS to register a service worker in the admin browser.
+The XSS is used to register a service worker in the admin browser.

 ```
 <script>